PythonLidar/XiaohuLuVPDetection/README.md

 # XiaohuLuVPDetection
 This is a Python + OpenCV implementation of the Vanishing Point algorithm by Xiaohu Lu et al. - http://xiaohulugo.github.io/papers/Vanishing_Point_Detection_WACV2017.pdf

+# `develop` branch
+This branch is for additions to the algorithm that are not part of the original algorithm, but would be considered as extra features to help improve the performance of the algorithm, or provide extra support in understanding the algorithm.

 # Requirements
 * Python 3
 * OpenCV 3.x